Cipherex/local2stream/README.md

 1. Check the [Issues](https://github.com/cipherex/local2stream/issues) page
 2. Create a new issue with detailed information
 3. Include error logs and configuration details
+4. For GUI-specific issues, include your operating system and Python version

 ## Acknowledgments 🙏

 - [Spotipy](https://spotipy.readthedocs.io/) for Spotify API integration
 - [Mutagen](https://mutagen.readthedocs.io/) for audio metadata handling
+- [PyQt5](https://pypi.org/project/PyQt5/) for the graphical interface
 - The open-source community for inspiration and support

 ---

 **Made with ❤️ by [Aryan](https://github.com/cipherex)**

-*Local2Stream v2.0.0 - Bringing your local music to the streaming world*
+*Local2Stream v2.0.0 - Bringing your local music to the streaming world with style*